JPLee01/pandas-project/README.md

 38            4.4          3.0           1.3          0.2      setosa
 35            5.0          3.2           1.2          0.2      setosa
 ```
+* Note the result for this code will change everytime the program is run.

 #### Print the Middle 10 Rows of Data (70-80)
 To display the middle 10 rows of data the Pandas.DataFrame.slice command is used within the code: